 We are a global leader in the development, manufacture and supply of sophisticated products that protect people's health and safety.
 Sophisticated safety products typically integrate any combination of electronics, mechanical systems and advanced materials to protect users against hazardous or life threatening situations.
 Our comprehensive line of safety products are used by workers around the world in the fire service, homeland security, construction and other industries, as well as the military.
 This broad product offering includes self-contained breathing apparatus, or SCBAs, gas masks, gas detection instruments, head protection, respirators and thermal imaging devices.
 Additionally, we also provide a broad offering of consumer and contractor safety products through retail channels.
 Our net sales from continuing operations have increased from approximately \$509.7 million in 2001 to approximately \$696.5 million in 2003, a compound annual growth rate of 16.9%.
-Excluding favorable currency exchange effects of approximately \$36.6 million, our net sales from continuing operations have increased from approximately \$509.7 million in 2001 to approximately \$509.7 million in 2001 to approximately \$695.9 million in 2003, a compound annual growth rate of 13.8%.
-We achieved these results through growth in the markets we serve and increased penetration of those markets at a rate that we believe is greater than that of our peers.
+Excluding favorable currency exchange effects of approximately \$36.6 million, our net sales from continuing operations have increased from approximately \$509.7 million in 2001 to approximately \$509.7 million in 2001 to approximately \$696.5 million in 2001 to approximate